Untitled

 Methods

-The days of manual bookkeeping and large ledger books are gone.
+The days of manual bookkeeping with green eyeshades to keep the glare out and large ledger books are gone.
 Bookkeepers and accountants are expected to use computerized accounting software to build and complete a company’s books.
 In this course, Quickbooks Online will be the software tool.
 As the course progresses, you will be using the accounting fundamentals learned in Financial Accounting to setup and complete a company’s books.

 Evaluation Criteria